Skip to content | Accessibility Information

 Design Thinking

-This unit introduces an applied understanding of how design can be used as an iterative process for creative problem solving.
+This module introduces an applied understanding of how design can be used as an iterative process for creative problem solving.
 It will enable you to understand how to apply design thinking processes to your specialist area through understanding users, challenging assumptions, redefining problems and creating innovative solutions to prototype and test.
-The unit will also provide a broad introduction to research methodologies, strategic research planning and research design.
+The module will also provide a broad introduction to research methodologies, strategic research planning and research design.
 A range of design thinking tools will be introduced and explored before you undertake an in-depth project that provides opportunities for experimentation leading to innovative solutions.

 Design Studio 1

-This unit introduces students to set contexts in which to conduct in depth research and scoping to enable self-initiated personal positioning within the fields of Interior Design or Interior Architecture.
+This module introduces students to set contexts in which to conduct in depth research and scoping to enable self-initiated personal positioning within the fields of Interior Design or Interior Architecture.
 Intellectual curiosity and conceptual risk taking are encouraged in the fostering of thought-provoking interiors.
 Students will critique and contextualise real design world applications and where possible, collaborate with communities or clients where design thinking is applied to solve specific issues concerning the human occupation of space and/or the adaptive re-use of buildings.

 Design Studio 2